Homemaker and Chore services take place in your home. These are not medical services, but personal services.

 For Medicaid to pay for companion services, you must be eligible for Medicaid.
 Contact your local Department of Social Services with questions about eligibility and to request a screening to determine eligibility for homemaker and companion services.
 The screening can be requested by you, a family member, or a healthcare professional.
 Anyone who is concerned about you can ask for a screening.

 If you have a developmental disability and use the Family and Individual Supports Waiver (FI) or Community Living Waiver (CL), Medicaid may pay for companion services.
 To find out about companion services under these waivers, contact your local Community Services Board (CSB).

 If you do not qualify for Medicaid, call your local Department of Social Services to see if they can help you.
 You can find your local Department of Social Services by visiting VirginiaNavigator.
-In the 'What you need?' box enter the words “Departments of Social Services” and your zip code, city or county.
+In the 'What do you need?' box enter the words “Departments of Social Services” or "DSS" and your zip code, city or county.

 If you are age 60 or older, your local Area Agency on Aging may be able to help you.